Strategies To Select D&I Models

 Another factor to consider, but not to overemphasize is the extent to which a model has been used in the published literature and if it has been used in your topic area.
 Some models can be considered tried and true.
-The advantage of using models that have been used in the past especially in context and/or for project similar to yours, is that they can provide you with examples on how the model can be adapted, operationalized in a project and how well it worked.
-A model that has been used frequently is more likely to have a set of measures to consider for your study.
+The advantage of using models that have been used in the past especially in a context and/or for a project similar to yours is that they can provide you with examples on how the model can be adapted and operationalized in a project.
+Furthermore, a model that has been used frequently is more likely to have a set of measures to consider for your study.
 When using models that have been used before in your context and/or topic area, you can also contribute to the D&I literature by helping refine these models.
 On the other hand, there is certainly room for innovation, especially for application of models from other disciplines that can provide novel insights.

 Results from your search of D&I models will provide you with the number of citations for the key publications of a model since 2016.
 Results within each ‘degree of fit’ (number of constructs matches – see more under Which of the key constructs from your project are covered by the model?) are listed by number of citations.
 For each model, field of origin is also provided as well as example applications of the model.

 +/-What are some tools available to compare potential models?

 There are a few tools that are available to help you compare models that seem like good candidates: